Insight: Top palm oil producer Indonesia wants to be more refined

 "Before Indonesia changed the export taxes, a lot of refiners were expanding their factories," said Ashok Sethia, President of the Solvent Extractors Association of India.

 "Now all those plans have been abandoned," he added.

-This will make it hard for India to preserve its processing capacity of 15 million tonnes.
+This will make it hard for India to preserve its processing capacity of 15 million metric tonnes.